ioos/bio_mobilization_workshop/CONTRIBUTING.md

 # Contributing

 ## How this repo is organized

+### Branch structure
+- `gh-pages` - website materials for the current workshop
+  - **_episodes/** - directory where markdown files are for the website.
+- `main` - datasets/code for the current workshop
-`datasets/` - directory containing example data and scripts for darwin core alignment
+  - **datasets/** - directory containing example data and scripts for darwin core alignment

+Archived material will be stored in a branch indicating the year and material.
+For example, the 2022 website material will be archived in the branch `2022_site` (or `2022_gh-pages`?).
+The 2022 workshop datasets/code will be archived in the branch `2022_main`.
+This ensures all material is accessible in the future and facilitates replicating the materials for another workshop.

 ## How to Contribute
 The easiest way to get started is to file an issue to tell us about a spelling mistake, some awkward wording,